coq-community/coq-nix-toolbox/README.md

 ## General presentation

+The [Nix package manager](https://nixos.org/) is a package manager with a strong focus on reproducibility and isolation.

-The Coq Nix Toolbox is a set of helper scripts to ease setting of CI for developments and their reverse dependencies.
+The Coq Nix Toolbox is a set of helper scripts to ease setting up a Coq project for use with Nix, for Nix and non-Nix users alike.
+One of its main features is to generate GitHub Actions configuration files to continuously test a Coq project and its reverse dependencies.

-It is based on the [Nix package manager](https://nixos.org/) and its [nixpkgs package repository](https://github.com/NixOS/nixpkgs).
+Besides Nix, the Coq Nix Toolbox relies on the [nixpkgs package repository](https://github.com/NixOS/nixpkgs) and its large collection of Coq packages.

-The Coq Nix Toolbox has mainly two purposes:
+The Coq Nix Toolbox provide the following features:

-1. It generates [GitHub actions](https://github.com/features/actions) configuration files to trigger a CI for your Coq project and its reverse dependencies.
+1. It can generate [GitHub Actions](https://github.com/features/actions) configuration files to trigger a CI for your Coq project and its reverse dependencies.
+This CI uses the Nix packaging system and a caching mechanism called [Cachix](https://www.cachix.org/).
-   These files are generated in `.github/workflows` and, when pushed to github, they trigger a CI using "github actions".
-   This CI uses the Nix packaging system and a caching mechanism called "cachix".

 2. It offers Nix configurations files so that one can locally obtain a shell with all dependencies preloaded by simply running `nix-shell` in the development root directory.

-3. Multiple cases of dependencies (typically different versions of Coq) can be easily handled with "bundles" of (reverse) dependency versions/git refs.
+3. Multiple versions of dependencies (typically different versions of Coq) can be easily handled with "bundles" of (reverse) dependency versions/git refs.

-4. One can retrieve locally builds already performed on CI through "cachix".
+4. One can retrieve locally builds already performed on CI thanks to Cachix.

 ## How to use